 - The Program Director verifies that the resident has successfully met all of the ACGME program requirements

 - The candidate obtains a currently valid, full, and unrestricted license to practice medicine in the US or Canada

 Continuing Medical Education

-Candidates who apply for the Certification Examination within three years of completion of an ACGME-accredited Family Medicine Residency are not required to document any continuing medical education.
-Candidates who apply after the three-year period will be required to complete the Entry Process, which requires 150 hours of acceptable CME in the last 3 years.
+Candidates who apply for the Certification Examination within 3 years of completion of an ACGME-accredited Family Medicine Residency are not required to document any continuing medical education.
+Candidates who apply after the 3-year period will be required to complete the Entry Process, which requires 150 hours of acceptable CME in the last 3 years.

 To obtain and maintain certification, all candidates must hold a currently valid, full, and unrestricted license to practice medicine in the United States or Canada.

 Candidates may begin an application and sit for the exam while in the process of obtaining a permanent medical license; however, a permanent license without restrictions or limitations of any kind must be obtained in order to obtain certification (pending all other certification requirements have been met).
 The effective date of certification will be the date in which the physician has met all certification requirements.

 After a successful examination attempt, candidates have the 10 calendar years following their exam year to meet all requirements to become initially certified.
 This includes obtaining a currently valid, full, and unrestricted license to practice medicine in the United States or Canada.
 Certification begins when all requirements for initial certification have been met.
 Period of certification is limited to the 10 years following the successful exam attempt.